top of page

 Details & Dates:

-May 26th-June 28th 2024.
-First camp session begins June 2nd.
+May 28th-July 10th 2026.
+First camp session begins June 7th.
 CITs must begin on the program start date and be available for the entirety of dates listed.
-CITs are required to attend our All-Staff Development week prior to the camp season, which will be held May 26th-31st.
+Day CITs are required to attend our All-Staff/CIT Development prior to the camp season, which will be held May 28th-June 5th (with a break day on June 2nd).

 bottom of page